PinMeTo/documentation/README.md

 ## Usage

-### Managing Locations data
+### Managing Locations data - Locations API v2

 The [Locations API v2](docs/locations-v2.md) is a REST API for fetching and updating location data that is managed in Listings.

-### Querying Insights (Google, Facebook and Apple)
+### Querying Reviews - Insights API v2

-Insights for Google, Facebook and Apple can be queried through the Insights API v4 OpenAPI interface.
-Documentation for Insights API v4 is found after logging in to the PinMeTo platform in [Account Settings](https://places.pinmeto.com/account-settings/) under API > Documentation.
-For testing purposes, some parameters will be filled with account data.

-If you do not have an account to login with you can access the page anonymously using this link (https://api.pinmeto.com/documentation/v4/).
+Reviews can be queried through the [Insights API v2 GraphQL interface](docs/insights-v2.md).

-### Querying Keywords and Ratings
+### Querying Keywords and Ratings - Insights API v3

 Keywords and Ratings metrics can be queried through the Insights API v3 OpenAPI interface.
 Documentation for Insights API v3 is found after logging in to the PinMeTo platform in [Account Settings](https://places.pinmeto.com/account-settings/) under API > Documentation.
 For testing purposes, some parameters will be filled with account data.

-If you do not have an account to login with you can access the page anonymously using this link (https://api.pinmeto.com/documentation/v3/).
+If you do not have an account to login with, you can access the page anonymously using this link (https://api.pinmeto.com/documentation/v3/).

-### Querying Reviews

-Reviews can be queried through the [Insights API v2 GraphQL interface](docs/insights-v2.md).
+### Querying Insights (Google, Facebook and Apple) - Insights API v4

+Insights for Google, Facebook and Apple are available through the Insights API v4 OpenAPI interface.
+The documentation can be found in [Account Settings](https://places.pinmeto.com/account-settings/) under API > Documentation.

+If you do not have an account to login with, you can access the page anonymously using this link (https://api.pinmeto.com/documentation/v4/).

 ## Sample code